Adventure Motorcycle Camping Checklist – A Packing Guide

-It is really dependant on:
+It is really dependent on:

 - The length of the ride.
 How far will you be going on this trip, and for how long.

 - The terrain.
-Will it be mainly off road, or an easy road touring trip.
+Will it be mainly off-road, or an easy road touring trip.

 - The expected weather conditions.
-Is it a summer or winter trip.
+Is it a summer or winter trip?